 "Ah, Ino, Ino..."
 Naruto lightly chided.
 "You better not sass me while I'm leading you."

 He laughed again, and lifted her back to their previous dancing position.
-A few surrounding couples were giving them amused looks for their less than subtle antics.
+A few surrounding couples sent them amused looks.

 It wasn't long before they had relaxed a bit more into their dance.
-Her elbow was crooked at his shoulder with her hand splayed across the broad muscles of his back; she could feel the muscles twitching under her fingers as he danced.
-At the same time, his palm had gradually inched closer to the base of her spine, pulling her closer to his hips.
+Her elbow was crooked at his shoulder with her hand splayed across broadest part of his back; she could feel the muscles twitching under her fingers as he danced.
+His palm had gradually inched to the base of her spine, pulling her closer to his hips.
 Ino realized that their proximity was the closest they had been all night (probably their entire lives if she were honest with herself) and it was more obvious than ever that Naruto stood taller than her now by a good three or four inches.
-The hand that held hers was large and warm and surprisingly soft.
+The hand that held hers was large and warm and surprisingly soft for a ninja's.